Package Leaflet: Information for the User

 The active ingredient is abacavir.
 Each tablet contains 300 mg of abacavir.

-The other components are: microcrystalline cellulose, sodium starch glycolate, magnesium stearate, and anhydrous colloidal silica in the tablet core.
-The coating contains poly(vinyl alcohol) partially hydrolyzed (E1203), titanium dioxide (E171), talc (E553b), yellow iron oxide (E172), and macrogol (E1521).
+The other ingredients are: microcrystalline cellulose, sodium starch glycolate, magnesium stearate, and anhydrous colloidal silica in the tablet core.
+The coating contains poly(vinyl) alcohol-partially hydrolyzed (E1203), titanium dioxide (E171), talc (E553b), yellow iron oxide (E172), and macrogol (E1521).

-Abacavir Tarbis film-coated tablets are yellow, biconvex, capsule-shaped, and marked with “H” on one side and with "A" and "26" on either side of the groove on the other side, and are presented in blister packs containing 60 tablets.
+Abacavir Tarbis film-coated tablets are yellow, biconvex, capsule-shaped, and marked with “H” on one side and with "A" and "26" on either side of the score line on the other side, and are available in blister packs containing 60 tablets.

 Tarbis Farma S.L.